-MODERATELY ARMORED: Eir models have standard armor plates built into their frame, protecting their critical areas.
-As a result, they begin play with a +6 armor bonus, an armor check penalty of -4, and a maximum Dex bonus of 3.
-These automata are treated as if wearing medium armor.
+Moderately Armored: Eir models have standard armor plates built into their frame, protecting their critical areas.
+As a result, they have a base armor class of 14 and an armor check penalty of -2.

 FORTIFIED FRAME: Eir models begin play with 10 hit points.
 They determine additional hit points according to class selection.